 - Criminal justice degrees — Although not the most popular, some students do find career comfort in security and criminal justice degrees based on their military experience, says Bibbee, noting not one particular degree outshined another, statistically.

 - Nursing degrees — The health care field is where job opportunities are heading (think baby boomers).
-This, Bibbee notes is prompting many military students to seek the various degrees offered by the College of Nursing.
+This, Bibbee notes is prompting many military students to seek the various degrees offered by the Division of Nursing.